alex025x/ERA/README.md

 # Employee Retention Analyzer - A Predictive Classification Model for Employee Attrition

-[Employee Retention Analyzer] is a machine-learning (ML) project that uses HR analytics data to predict the likelihood of employee attrition.
+[Employee Retention Analyzer](https://employeeretentionanalyzer-42c90ed57246.herokuapp.com/) is a machine-learning (ML) project that uses HR analytics data to predict the likelihood of employee attrition.
+The model achieves this through a classification task, using the 'left' attribute from the dataset as the target and employee characteristics as features.
+The project provides HR teams with actionable insights for improving retention strategies. is a machine-learning (ML) project that uses HR analytics data to predict the likelihood of employee attrition.
 The model achieves this through a classification task, using the 'left' attribute from the dataset as the target and employee characteristics as features.
 The project provides HR teams with actionable insights for improving retention strategies.

 ## Table of Contents
 - [Dataset Content](#dataset-content)